 Unlimited Access vs Limited Access

-Yaeger’s course materials are only valid for 18 months, but if you fail one of your CPA exam sections, they will give you a 3-month extension on that section’s materials for free.
+Yaeger’s course materials are also only valid for 18 months.
+However, if you fail one of your CPA exam sections, they will give you a 3-month extension on that section’s materials for free.
 This sounds good, but there are a couple catches.
 First, you have to meet a bunch of study requirements that the staff review in your course analytics.
 Second, you only have 3 months to study for and retake the section again.
 So, if you were planning on taking a different part in the next testing window, you are going to have to double up because your materials are about to expire.